 Scalability Testing evaluates a system’s ability to handle increasing workloads and user demands without sacrificing performance.
 It assesses how well the system scales in terms of processing power, network bandwidth, and database capacity as user traffic grows.
 This Testing identifies scalability bottlenecks, ensuring systems can accommodate future growth and maintain optimal performance levels under peak usage scenarios.

-41. How do you handle Testing for mobile applications?
+41. What approaches are used to handle testing for mobile applications?

 Ans: